Edith Rickert

+Life and career

 Rickert was born in Dover, Ohio, to Francis E. Rickert, a pharmacist, and Caroline Josephine Newburgh.
 She was a member of Vassar College's class of 1891.
 Rickert's name and achievements are linked with those of John M. Manly (1865–1940).
 Close colleagues and collaborators for some 40 years at the University of Chicago, they worked jointly on the Chaucer Life-Records and the Text of the Canterbury Tales, which took sixteen years to complete, the first volume of which Rickert did not live to see published.
 Manly, president of the Modern Language Association of America (1920) and later of the Medieval Academy of America (1929–30), was posthumously recognized by being awarded such honors as the Haskins Medal for his work on the Chaucer manuscripts.
 Rickert, however, was eclipsed by Manly's shadow and is only now beginning to receive her the recognition she deserves.

 From the information that is widely known about her, Rickert's literary work is organized into six categories: Books; Short Stories; Poems; Essays, Memoirs, and Reviews; Articles; and Translations and Works by Others.
 In her years traveling and studying Medieval literature in England, she constantly wrote and rewrote/made notes on these pieces.
 When she returned to the United States she worked as a writer in Boston for a few years, and moved to Washington D.C. to work as a cryptographer for the government during World War I. The details of this period in her life are fuzzy at first glance, but she did meet Manly at this position.
 From there they developed a close relationship and moved to the University of Chicago where they continued to work for over a decade on two main literary projects, as mentioned before.
 For years, Rickert's work as a cryptographer was ignored, and her work at the University of Chicago was only acknowledged because she worked with Manly.
 There are also many assumptions about her relationship with Manly, as they were both never married, and worked together in close proximity for a lengthy period of time.